Conduct an AML/CTF Risk Assessment

-Minimising these risks is directly related to the policies and procedures outlined in your AML program and whether these are implemented, reviewed and reinforced correctly.
+Minimising these risks is directly related to the policies and procedures outlined in your AML/CTF program and whether these are implemented, reviewed and reinforced correctly.

-Customer Identification is covered predominantly by Part B of the AML Program and will be covered in more detail in Know Your Customer.
+Customer Identification is covered predominantly by Part B of the AML/CTF Program and will be covered in more detail in Know Your Customer.

-Implementing the AML/CTF program is covered in Design your AML Program.
+Implementing the AML/CTF program is covered in Design your AML/CTF Program.

-The effectiveness of your AML program is to be assessed by an independent reviewer, this will be covered in Review your AML Program.
+The effectiveness of your AML/CTF program is to be assessed by an independent reviewer, covered in Review your AML/CTF Program.

 When it comes to quantifying your ML/TF risk the most common method is to attribute a risk score by assessing the likelihood of a non-compliance event occurring against its severity or impact.